Look inside this $5,000 hotel suite, Charleston's most expensive, opening this weekend

 Hotel Bennett recently celebrated its first year in business on upper King Street.

-The luxury lodging had its grand opening in late January 2019, about 25 years after Bennett bought the former Charleston County Library site it's built on.
+The luxury lodging had its grand opening in late January 2019, more than two decades after Bennett bought the former Charleston County Library site it's built on.

 The hotel received its first four-star rating from Forbes last month.
 Bennett said he was happy to hit that mark in the inaugural year, but is shooting for five stars in the near future.